collierrgbsitisfise/aws_developer_exam_notes/README.md

 **Resources** is the only mandatory section of the CloudFormation

 **Transform** section is used to reference additioonal code stored in S3, allowing for code re-use, e.g for Lambda coder template snippets - reusable pieces of CloudFormation code.

+# Web Identity Federation

+Web Identity Federation lets you give your users access to AWS resources after they have successfully authenticated with a web-based identity provider like Amazone, Facebook, Google.
+Following successful auteintication, the user receives an authintication code from the Web ID provider, which they can trade temporary AWS security credentials.

+## Amazone Cognito

+Amazone Cognito - provides Web Identity Federation with the following features:
+ * Sign-up and sign-in to your apps
+ * Access for guest users
+ * Act as Identity Broker between your application and Web ID providers, so you don't need to write ant additional code
+ * Synchronize user data for multiple devies
+ * Recommended for all mobile aplications AWS services.

+## Cognito User Pools

+User Pools - are user directories used to manage sign-up and  sign-in functionality for mobile and web applications.
+User can sign-in directly to the User Pool or inderictly via an identity provider like Facebook, Amazone or Google.
+Cognito acts as Identity Broker between the ID provider and AWS.
+Successful authentication generates a number of JSON Web tokens(JWTs).

+Identity Pools - enable you to create unique identites for your users and authinticate them with identity providers.
+With an identity, toy can obtain temporary, limited-privilege AWS credentials to access other AWS services.